 - Pour peroxide into the bottom of your garbage cans.
-Allow to soak then wipe clean.
+Allow it to soak then wipe clean.

-- Apply to any hard surface such as door knobs to disinfect and get rid of germs.
-Be sure to allow to sit before wiping away.
+- Apply to any hard surface such as doorknobs to disinfect and get rid of germs.
+Be sure to allow it to sit before wiping away.